Skip to content

 sys_external_id: "ak_R5Fxxxxxxxxx8Go8-wksp_system"

-sys_external_id consists of the uuid + external_id from the aksk table below.
+sys_external_id is composed of the uuid + external_id from the aksk table below.

 mysql -u <user_name> -p -h <mysql_address>